aaslun/Sightings/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Bugfixes: Contributor categories was fetched wrong.
+Contributor author was not selected on load.
+* Improved plugin file structure offers better overview.
+* Replaced lambda functions in filters.php for better PHP compatibility.
+* Better Swedish translations.
+* Support for width, height, zoom, scrollwheel, draggable and catID attributes on the [sightings-map] shortcode.

 = 1.2 =
 * Crowd sourcing feature: let your visitors submit their own sightings through a contributor form
 * Fixed some minor bugs